Golf unveils a modern set of rules to make it easier to play

 Remember when Jeff Maggert's shot from a fairway bunker caromed off the lip and hit him in the chest?
 That cost him a two-shot penalty in the 2003 Masters.
 Under the proposed rules, it wouldn't be a penalty.

-''The primary objective was, 'How do we make the rules easier to understand and easier to apply around the world,'' said Thomas Pagel, the USGA's senior director of rules and amateur status. ''I think what you'll see is that part of this process is to evaluate all the outcomes and identify outcomes that are more reasonable and common-sense based.''
+''The primary objective was, 'How do we make the rules easier to understand and easier to apply around the world,''' said Thomas Pagel, the USGA's senior director of rules and amateur status. ''I think what you'll see is that part of this process is to evaluate all the outcomes and identify outcomes that are more reasonable and common-sense based.''

 Rory McIlroy has been informed of the changes and liked what he heard.

 ''I think golf's emphasis on the rules can sometimes turn people away from it,'' McIlroy said. ''To modernize and make it simple is a good thing.
-With what's happened in the last couple of years, with some rulings and high-profile things that have happened at crucial stages in tournaments, people who look at that and might want to get into the game say, 'You know what?
+With what's happened in the last couple of years, with some rulings and high-profile things that have happened at crucial stages in tournaments, people who look at that and might want to get into the game say: 'You know what?
 It's too complicated.'

 ''Making them more modern to move with the times is good.''